 Are you more worried about committing to wedding debt than to your future mother-in-law?
 If you’re stressing over how to save money for your wedding day, you’re in good company.

-The average American wedding now costs more than $40,000, according to a 2018 survey by the publication Brides.
+The average American wedding now costs more than $33,000, according to a 2020 study by The Knot.
 With couples spending so much, you may think that taking on debt is the only way to pay for your big day.
 But if you start saving for your wedding well before you head down the aisle, you might be able to start your happily-ever-after with fewer bills.

 Read on for advice on how to save for your wedding — from what to consider months in advance to planning for the first bills of your married life.
 Without further ado, here’s what to think about before (and after) you say, “I do.”